MegaGarynych/FSBrowser/readme.md

 Configuration is stored on SPIFFS too, in a JSON file.
 So, it recovers config during boot.

-==**There is no implemented security or authentication yet.
-Take this in account when connecting it to public networks or Internet.**==
+####**There is no implemented security or authentication yet.
+Take this in account when connecting it to public networks or Internet.**

 ##WiFi connection
 I've implemented a way to turn ESP8266 into AP mode so I can set WiFi config when prior WiFi is not available.
 It is done by setting IO pin 4 to high status during boot.
 You must ensure it is connected to GND to allow it to connect to a router.